-Patentability searches are conducted to confirm the patentable nature of the invention before applying for patent protection.
-For a patent grant, an invention has to fulfill the three criteria of Novelty, Non-obviousness, and Capability of industrial application.
-We carry out extensive patentability analysis to help determine whether the newly conceived invention is patentable over the existing prior art or not.
-A patentability search involves searching for the prior art, which includes all the published patent applications, issued patents, and all other non-patent literature.
+To substantiate the nature of the patent, patentability searches are conducted before applying for patent protection.
+Three criteria are essential for granting patent protection i.e Novelty, Non- obviousness, and capability of industrial application.
+We feature out extensive patentability search to assist in determining whether the newly conceived invention is patentable over the present prior art or not.
+Patentable search includes the prior art which includes all the published applications, issued patents, and all other non-patent literature.

 1. Our patentability/novelty search strategy includes:

-- Identifying the key features from the Invention Disclosure.
+- To identify the key features from the Invention Disclosure.

-- Framing Technical Keywords strings based on key features.
+- To Framing Technical Keywords strings based on key features.

 - Analysis of all the results obtained based on the above searches.